bitcoin-unlimited/BUwiki/autofinalization_parking.md

 ## Definitions

 **Persistent fork** in this paper means a failure of the consensus algorithm to achieve consensus, requiring an extra-algorithmic correction.
-In practice, this would mean a fork of the blockchain that first requires human intervention first to come to consensus by picking one of the two forks, and then again at every affected node to manually force a blockchain reorganization onto the chosen fork.
+In practice, this would mean a fork of the blockchain that first requires human consensus to pick one of the two forks, and then human intervention at every node that followed the wrong fork to manually force a blockchain reorganization.

 **Finalization** is a technique to create non-persistent blockchain checkpoints.
-All forks that do not contain the finalized block are marked invalid persistently<sup>f1</sup>.
+All forks that do not contain the finalized block are marked invalid persistently.
 Full nodes can be directed to consider one particular block, F, "final".
 F is stored in RAM and any blocks that are not on F's chain are marked as invalid.
 This is not quite a checkpoint for two reasons:
  * If the full node is restarted, F is forgotten.
  * Only one block is considered final at a time.